amplience/dc-extension-aprimo-content-selector/README.md

 - Upon selection the JSON data from Aprimo is stored in the content form for use.
 - When no asset is selected, a blank card is displayed with the option to add an asset and JSON content is removed.

-When an asset (and rendition) have been succesfully selected the card will update to show:
+When an asset (and rendition) have been successfully selected the card will update to show:

 - A preview of the asset (via the selected rendition `publicuri`)
 - The title of the selected asset